-2. 2,000-year array: The late Holocene (ca. the last two millennia) is an important temporal focus because it is long enough to allow investigation of annual to centennial variability of climate, yet short enough that relevant climate boundary conditions have not changed appreciably.
-Existing quantitative reconstructions of the past two millennia continue to be debated, in part due to a lack of annual data prior to 1600 B.P.in many areas, and to the highly regional nature of many climate processes.
+2. Pre-Industrial Baseline (2,000-year array): The late Holocene (ca. the last two millennia) is an important temporal focus because it is long enough to allow investigation of annual to centennial climate variability, yet short enough that relevant climate boundary conditions have not changed appreciably.
+Thus, this period represents a critical pre-industrial baseline against which to compare 20th-centrury changes in climate, the cryosphere, and atmospheric composition and chemistry.
+Existing quantitative reconstructions of climate spanning the past two millennia continue to be debated, in part due to a lack of annually-resolved records prior to 1600 B.P. in many areas, and due to the highly regional nature of many climate processes.
 A coordinated international effort to recover a spatial array of annually resolved and calibrated 2,000-year ice core records has several primary objectives: